 Their website performance statistics were impressive, delivering 100% uptime across a 7 day period.
 They guarantee 99.9% uptime, as well as 2x faster WordPress websites.
 Simple additions like SiteLock and other features mean your website will have that little extra spice to take it to the next level.

 • Very easy to use

 • Some features are available to U.S. customers only

-Another favourite of mine is BlueHost.
+Another favourite cheap hosting of mine is BlueHost.
 Their official WordPress hosting tag has built them a solid reputation over the years.
 If you’re after a WordPress specialist web host that costs less than a cup of coffee, BlueHost is a wise choice to consider.

 When you sign up with BlueHost, you’ll get a free domain, free SSL certificate, 1-click installs, and 24/7 support.
 If for some reason you don’t like them (although I’m not sure why you wouldn’t), they offer a 30-day money-back guarantee.

 One of my favourite things about BlueHost is the amount of choice you get.
 They really are tailored to almost anyone, whether you’re after a blog or eCommerce site, their WordPress hosting can help you to achieve your goals.